The Complete Guide to Starting Guitar

 • Taking guitar lessons that charge significantly less than the average rate

-A few things to note: It’s important to find a guitar teacher with at least a Bachelor’s degree in guitar performance with two years of teaching experience.
-Teachers with Jazz music and focus in guitar is also fine.
-Make sure to check the teacher’s performance recordings and teaching experience, and ask questions about their policies and lesson curriculum.
+Summary: It’s important to find a cello teacher with at least a Bachelor’s degree in cello performance with two years of teaching experience.
+Make sure to check the teacher’s performance recordings and teaching background, and actively ask questions about their policies and lesson curriculum.

-Take your child to a music store and try out different guitars to see which size and shape fit them best.
+You can also take your child to a music store and try out different guitars to see which size and shape fit them best.
 Look for a guitar that has good sound quality and is easy to play.
-You can also talk to your child’s guitar teacher to decide if an acoustic or electric guitar is the right choice for them.
+Talk to the guitar teacher to decide which brand of guitar is the right choice for them.
 And don’t forget about guitar accessories like tuners, picks, and cases to keep the guitar in good condition.

 Metronomes and electric tuners are great tools that can help beginner guitarists improve their playing.
 Using a metronome can help your child develop a better sense of rhythm and timing, while an electric tuner keeps their guitars in tune.
 Both accessories can save your child time and prevent frustration during practice sessions and lessons.